dot-base/authentication-gateway/README.md

     npm start
     ```
 1. After some startup the server will be available at http://localhost:3000.
 1. Go and mix up some code 👩‍💻.
 The server will reload automatically once you save.
 Remember to keep an eye on the console.

-### Running in a devcontainer

-1. if(editor === 'vscode') install the Remote - Containers VSCode Extension (ms-vscode-remote.remote-containers)
-1. Add the docker.localhost domain to your /etc/hosts (needed for traefik routing)
-    ```sh
-    sudo echo "127.0.0.1 docker.localhost" >> /etc/hosts
-    ```
-1. Start the devcontainer
-    ```sh
-    press: CTRL + SHIFT + P > paste: remote-containers.reopenInContainer > hit: Enter
-    ```
-1. Start the development server
-    ```
-    npm start
-    ```
-1. After some startup the server will be available at http://docker.localhost.
-1. Go and mix up some code 👩‍💻.
-The server will reload automatically once you save.
-Remember to keep an eye on the console.